vitobotta/hetzner-cloud-k3s/README.md

 - the name of the cluster should ideally be URL compatible - such as in a few words separated by dashes - to avoid issues
 - the create script will overwrite the file at the path you specify with --kubeconfig-path
 - k3s-token: this can be any valid string.
 It is used for authenticated communication between master and workers
 - master and instance types: these are the short codes for the instance types you want to use for the master and the workers.
-You can find the list of available instance types either in the Hetzner Cloud control panel or by running this curl command with your Hetzner token:
+You can find the list of available instance types either in the Hetzner Cloud control panel or by running this command with your Hetzner token:

 ```bash
 ./instance_types.sh --hetzner-token <hetzner token>